Pott & Co built what was probably the largest vinegar brewery in Britain, and grew to control 25 percent of the market.

 Robert and Arthur Pott rebuilt the entire site across five or six acres, to create perhaps the largest vinegar brewery in England by 1795.

-Charles Arthur Pott and William Pott (1795 – 1878) were the partners by 1833.
-The firm was the third largest vinegar brewer in Britain by this time, with 14 percent of the market.
+Charles Pott, Arthur Pott and William Pott (1795 – 1878) were the partners by 1833.
+The business was the third largest vinegar brewer in Britain by this time, with 14 percent of the market.

 Charles and William Pott held a 25 percent share of the British vinegar market by 1844.
 The firm held a stock of 746,139 gallons of vinegar that year.